sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Well, how true is that?
 One way to approach this question is to try to convert *p*-values to Bayes factors, and see how the two compare.
 It’s not an easy thing to do because a *p*-value is a fundamentally different kind of calculation to a Bayes factor, and they don’t measure the same thing.
 However, there have been some attempts to work out the relationship between the two, and it’s somewhat surprising.
-For example, `Johnson (2013) <../Other/References.html#johnson-2013>`__ presents
+For example, :ref:`Johnson (2013)
-a pretty compelling case that (for *t*-tests at least) the *p* < 0.05 threshold corresponds roughly to a Bayes factor of somewhere between 3:1 and 5:1 in favour of the alternative.
+<Johnson_2013>` presents a pretty compelling case that (for *t*-tests at
+least) the *p* < 0.05 threshold corresponds roughly to a Bayes factor of somewhere between 3:1 and 5:1 in favour of the alternative.
 If that’s right, then Fisher’s claim is a bit of a stretch.
-Let’s suppose that the null hypothesis is true about half the time (i.e., the prior probability of H\ :sub:`0` is 0.5), and we use those numbers to work out the posterior probability of the null hypothesis given that it has been rejected at *p* < 0.05.
+Let’s suppose that the null hypothesis is true about half the time (i.e., the prior probability of H\ :sub:`0` is 0.5), and we use those numbers to work out the posterior probability of the null hypothesis given that it has been rejected at *p*
-Using the data from `Johnson (2013) <../Other/References.html#johnson-2013>`__ ,
+< 0.05.
+Using the data from :ref:`Johnson (2013) <Johnson_2013>`, we see that
-we see that if you reject the null at *p* < 0.05, you’ll be correct about 80\% of the time.
+if you reject the null at *p* < 0.05, you’ll be correct about 80\% of the time.
 I don’t know about you but, in my opinion, an evidential standard that ensures you’ll be wrong on 20\% of your decisions isn’t good enough.
 The fact remains that, quite contrary to Fisher’s claim, if you reject at *p* < 0.05 you shall quite often go astray.
 It’s not a very stringent evidential threshold at all.

 The *p*-value is a lie.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~